28th Satellite Awards

 The 28th Satellite Awards is an award ceremony honoring the year's outstanding performers, films and television shows, presented by the International Press Academy.

 The nominations were announced on December 18, 2023.
 The winners were announced on March 3, 2024.
 The awards presentation took place at West Hollywood, California in Hollywood Boulevard.

-Oppenheimer led the film nominations with thirteen, followed by Killers of the Flower Moon and Barbie with twelve and eleven, respectively; Succession received the most nominations for television with six.
-The special achievement awards recipients were announced on February 14, 2024.
+Oppenheimer led the film nominations with thirteen, followed by Killers of the Flower Moon and Barbie with twelve and eleven, respectively.
+Succession received the most nominations for television with six.
+The special achievement award recipients were announced on February 14, 2024.